Partonic Critical Opalescence and Its Impact on the Jet Quenching Parameter $\hat{q}$: Introduction

-Jet evolution can be characterized by the jet quenching parameter $\hat{q}$~\cite{Baier:2002tc,Majumder:2008zg} that measures its transverse momentum broadening square per unit time due to elastic scatterings.
+Jet evolution can be characterized by the jet quenching parameter $\hat{q}$~\cite{Baier:2002tc,Majumder:2008zg} that measures its transverse momentum broadening square per unit time.
 Evaluating $\hat{q}$ from the first-principle method~\cite{Majumder:2012sh,Panero:2013pla,Kumar:2020wvb} or extracting it from the jet data~\cite{JET:2013cls,JETSCAPE:2021ehl,Xie:2022ght} are ongoing efforts at the frontier of heavy-ion physics.
-In this work, we report an exploration on $\hat{q}$ around CEP.
-Motivated by the so-called ``critical opalescence" phenomenon where the photon scattering through a liquid or gas is significantly enhanced near CEP~\cite{Zubkov_1988}, one may expect a similar behavior for jets propagating through a QCD medium.
+In this work, we use two methods to calculate the jet parameters at finite temperature and chemical potential.
 Using a quark-meson (QM) model~\cite{Schaefer:2007pw} possessing a chiral phase transition, we calculate $\hat{q}$ at finite $\mu_\mathrm{B}$ up to the one-loop order.
-This calculation is further coupled with an Equation of State (EoS) incorporating a CEP in the universality class of the Ising model~\cite{Parotto:2018pwx,Martinez:2019bsn}, from which we find a prominent enhancement of $\hat{q}$ near CEP.
+This calculation is further coupled with an Equation of State (EoS) incorporating a CEP in the universality class of the Ising model~\cite{Parotto:2018pwx,Martinez:2019bsn}, from which a prominent enhancement around CEP is found for $\hat{q}$.
 Such an enhancement, named as ``partonic critical opalescence" (PCO) in analogy to the normal critical opalescence, might lead to the additional suppression of the hard hadron yield mentioned above, thus provides a new method for exploring the QCD phase diagram around CEP.